MartinYeung5/20240805_protokit/README.md

 Argument of type 'UInt64' is not assignable to parameter of type 'string | number | bigint | UInt64'.
   Type 'UInt64' is missing the following properties from type 'UInt64': constructorReference, numBits, fromField, from, and 4 more.ts(2345)

+solution:
+in gueat-book/index.ts
+//const createdAt = UInt64.from(this.network.block.height);
+const createdAt = new UInt64(this.network.block.height);

   ## 20240820
   ### Client interaction